sjentsch/lsjDocs/Ch13/Ch13_ANOVA_05.rst

 How might we go about solving our problem?
 Given that we have got three separate pairs of means (placebo versus Anxifree, placebo versus Joyzepam, and Anxifree versus Joyzepam) to compare, what we could do is run three separate *t*-tests and see what happens.
-Thit is easy to do in jamovi.
+This is easy to do in jamovi.
 Go to the ``ANOVA`` → ``Post Hoc Tests`` options, move the ``drug`` variable across into the active box on the right, and then click on the ``No correction`` checkbox.
 This will produce a neat table showing all the